holoviz/panel/doc/how_to/migrate/from_streamlit.md

 pn.Column(bins, pn.pane.Str(bins)).servable()
 ```

-If you debug and inspect the code you will notice a big difference.
-Streamlits `bins` value is an
+If you check the type of the variables, you will notice a key difference.
+Streamlit's `bins` returns the value of the slider as an `integer` while Panel's `bins` returns an `IntSlider`!

-`integer` while Panels `bins` value is an `IntSlider`.
-This is the first real indication that
-Streamlit and Panel works in very different ways.
+To access the value of the slider in Panel, you would need to call `bins.value`.

 For more info about the `IntSlider` check out the
 [`IntSlider` Guide](https://panel.holoviz.org/reference/widgets/IntSlider.html).